 The Self-Cleaning cycle uses very high heat to burn away soil and grease.
-During the cycle, the oven gets much hotter than it does for normal baking or broiling-approximately 875°F (468°C).
+During the cycle, the oven gets much hotter than it does for normal baking or broiling.
 This high heat breaks up the soil or grease and burns it away.

 Your oven is preset for a 3-hour Self-Cleaning cycle.
-However, the cycle time can be adjusted to the amount of soil in your oven.
-The cycle can be set anywhere between 2 and 4 hours.
-(See "Setting the controls" on page 23.)
+However, you can adjust the cycle time to the amount of soil in your oven.
+You can set the cycle anywhere between 2 and 4 hours.
+(See "Setting the controls" on page 26.)